erdomke/RtfPipe/README.md

 ## Usage

 Below is a simple example of converting an RTF string to an HTML string.

-When using this in .Net Core, be sure to include the NuGet package `System.Text.Encoding.CodePages`.
-Also call the line marked in the region before calling any functions in the library.
+> NOTE: When using this in .Net Core, be sure to include the NuGet package `System.Text.Encoding.CodePages`.
+> Also call the line marked in the region before calling any functions in the library.

 ```csharp
 #if NETCORE